Technical Apparel Advisory Committee Members

 Mark Anderson, MBA

-Director, Engineering and Quality
+VP, Engineering and Quality

 Highly motivated, results-driven and hard-working Engineer and leader with over 17 years of proven success delivering results in high tech, industrial, and manufacturing sectors.
 Mark Anderson is passionate about growing unique ideas and turning them into innovative products that make a difference.
 As a leader, he is known to create radical innovation and implement effective change management.
 As a strategic thinker and problem solver, he has led his teams creating world class, life-saving products and turning well-planed strategies into tangible results.
-Currently, as Director at Mustang Survival, a global survival equipment brand, Mark oversees the Research, Engineering, Quality and Sourcing functions.
+Currently, as VP at Mustang Survival, a global survival equipment brand, Mark oversees the Research, Engineering, Quality and Sourcing functions.

 Director, Product Commercialization & Quality